When it comes to youth leadership, Eden Eskaros is learning about social innovation at a young age.

-She was struck by the fact that children lived in dismal situations, using cardboard boxes as beds and walking on the harsh earth with no shoes.
+On a recent trip to Mexico, Eden, age 10, was horrified to learn that children lived in dismal situations, using cardboard boxes as beds.
+She also noticed they had no shoes.
 Eden was moved to help these children by making a commitment to bring back 100 pair of shoes on her next trip.

 She returned home to New Jersey and enlisted the aid of a local shoe store and her church.
 As a result, she’s prepared to send over 1,000 pair of shoes to her new friends in Mexico.